stepas-toliautas/enccs-instructor-training/content/about-enccs.md

 > Carpentry learners can be qualified as **novices**: they do not know what they need to learn yet.
 A typical example is the usage of version control: the Carpentry `git` lesson aims to give a very high level conceptual overview of Git but it does not explain how it can be used in research projects.
 {: .callout}

+---

+## CodeRefinery

+[CodeRefinery](https://coderefinery.org/) is a [Nordic e-Infrastructure Collaboration (NeIC)](https://neic.no/) project that started in October 2016.
+The main goals of CodeRefinery are:
+- Develop and maintain training material on software best practices for researchers that already write code.
+Our material addresses all academic disciplines and tries to be as programming language-independent as possible.
+- Provide a [code repository hosting service](https://coderefinery.org/repository/) that is open and free for all researchers based in universities and research institutes from Nordic countries.
+- Provide training opportunities in the Nordics using Carpentries and CodeRefinery training materials.
+- Articulate and implement the CodeRefinery sustainability plan.

 ### CodeRefinery audience